Oaks-Solution-and-Studio/OSAS-ReactJS-Template/README.md

 2. Customize the components, pages, and other elements based on your project requirements.
 3. Utilize the automated image processing by running `process_image.bash` as needed.
 4. If deploying on Apache, make sure to include the provided `.htaccess` file in the `public` folder.
+5. For WordPress integration, follow the steps outlined in the "WordPress Integration" section above.

 ## Contributing